phillipzesooli/softwareTesting/README.md

 Test Automation
 ================================================

-Test Automation Cucumber and Selenium Webdriver
+Test Automation project using Cucumber and Selenium Webdriver

 The test uses the [Saucedemo](https://www.saucedemo.com/) site.